alexiob/umya_spreadsheet_ex/README.md

 ![UmyaSpreadsheetEx Logo](/docs/logo.png)

+Everything you ever needed (and probably more) to work with Excel files in Elixir, powered by Rust!

-An Elixir NIF wrapper for the [umya-spreadsheet](https://github.com/MathNya/umya-spreadsheet) Rust library, providing comprehensive Excel file (.xlsx, .xlsm) manipulation capabilities with the performance benefits of Rust.
+An Elixir NIF wrapper for the amazing [umya-spreadsheet](https://github.com/MathNya/umya-spreadsheet) Rust library, providing comprehensive Excel file (.xlsx, .xlsm) manipulation capabilities with the performance benefits of Rust.

 ## Features